The ecommerce pro's guide to the holiday shopping season

 If you’re not already convinced of the importance of the mobile shopping experience, this stat should help you get there:

-This year alone, 79% of mobile users made an online purchase using their mobile devices—and this is before the holiday season has begun.
+Last year, before the holiday season, 79% of mobile users made an online purchase using their mobile devices.

 If your online store isn’t optimized for mobile, you’re very likely to be leaving money on the table this holiday season.
 Here are two key considerations: